 Tartu is the only city in the world to have its name in the word sTARTUp.
 This gives us the right and obligation to organize the coolest startup-minded festival in the world!

 sTARTUp Day takes place in South-Estonia in a town called Tartu.
 It is a green city of students, intellectuals, and creatives.
-Home to one of Northern Europe’s oldest universities, Tartu offers a wide variety of landmarks and places to visit, including museums, cultural objects, resorts, and bars both in winter or summer.
+Home to one of Northern Europe’s oldest universities, Tartu offers a wide variety of landmarks and places to visit including museums, cultural objects, resorts, and bars both in winter or summer.

 It’s always easier to find your destination when you know what you’re looking for.
 To make it easier, we made a simple classification of possibilities, which might interest you.

 Upside Down House is a dazzling adventure for everybody, both children and adults.
-The house is literally turned upside down – upstairs are downstairs and vice versa.
+The house is literally turned upside down – upstairs is downstairs and vice versa.
 Every element, including furniture, decorations, and plants are upside down.
 Don't worry, you don’t have to climb on the ceiling, the ceiling is just the floor (etc).
-Positioning right next to ERM, Upside Down House is a fun stop while visiting Tartu and looking for a bit of wonder.
+Positioned right next to ERM, Upside Down House is a fun stop while visiting Tartu and looking for a bit of wonder.

 Tartu Festival Arena is a smaller counterpart of our main Festival Arena in Tallinn.
 Although smaller, our venue also provides spectacular views and is a great place for enjoying open-air concerts or having a walk with your loved one.
-Many parks, leisure tracks, and a vicinity of the Emajõgi river makes Tartu Festival Arena a great place for a stroll or a photography session.
+Many parks, leisure tracks, and the vicinity of the Emajõgi river make Tartu Festival Arena a great place for a stroll or a photography session.
 In winter, you can also rent ice-skates and have a blast in the skating rink.

-Botanical Garden of the University of Tartu is a must-see landmark for the photographers and lovebirds.
+Botanical Garden of the University of Tartu is a must-see landmark for photographers and lovebirds.
 This beautiful venue has been here since 1803 and hasn’t changed very much since.
-Beautiful park with a pond and hills offers magnificent colors in every season and has been the favorite spot for students to have a picnic.
+The beautiful park with a pond and hills offers magnificent colors in every season and has been the favorite spot for students to have a picnic.